Water Ionizers and reviews from Alkaline Water Plus Skip to main content

 https://www.nature.com/articles/nm1577

-Since that time, hundreds of studies have investigated the biological effects of molecular hydrogen.
+Since then, hundreds of studies have explored the possible biological effects of molecular hydrogen.

 What Is Molecular Hydrogen?